-We are currently working on several collaborative projects that have been awarded research grants.
-This research will help to inform changes in the higher education sector to prevent and address staff sexual misconduct.
+We have been awarded several research grants for collaborative projects that address different aspects of staff-to-student sexual misconduct.
+This research will help to inform changes in the higher education sector around prevention, education, and culture change.

 British Academy/Leverhulme Small Research Grant 2017-2018 (in partnership with University of Portsmouth)

 What universities can learn from workplace policies on preventing sexual misconduct

 One of the first steps universities take to protect staff and students from sexual and gender-based violence is to create policy.
 This project will investigate what can be learned from workplace approaches to sexual harassment that are informed by the Equality Act 2010.
 It will assess the impact of policy as a means to change institutional cultures, and is one step in a wider research agenda towards formulating best practices for the higher education sector to prevent sexual violence and related inequalities in higher education.

 HEFCE Catalyst Fund Student safeguarding on campus research team 2017-2018 (University of Portsmouth)

 This project is part of a wider initiative to establish an ‘active bystander’ culture of citizenship, which will help to embed zero tolerance of gender-based violence and hate crime at the University of Portsmouth.
 Work being conducted by The 1752 Group (led by Dr Anna Bull) is focused on developing best practices for the sector in addressing staff-student sexual misconduct.
 This includes a national audit and report on existing UK university policies relating to staff sexual misconduct, and conducting interviews with students on their experiences.